mvolkmann/blog/src/d3/00-article.md

 and can be used for many kinds of DOM manipulations that are not related to data visualization.

-So why should I write about D3 now.
+So why should I write about D3 now?
-After all, it has been around for since February 2011.
+After all, it has been around since February 2011.
 Many tutorial articles already exist.
 But many of those describe older versions of D3 and each major version included breaking changes.
 Version 5 of D3 was released in January, 2018.
-So this is my chance to write an up-to-date D3 tutorial and try to make it very easily to understand.
+So this is my chance to write an up-to-date D3 tutorial and try to make it easy to understand.
 Of course you will be the judge of whether I am successful.

 JavaScript has been my primary programming language for the entirety of the life of D3.
-I have know of its existence for quite a while, but have ignored it because I was more focused on other JavaScript-based topics including jQuery, Angular, React, Vue, Svelte, and TypeScript.
+I have known of the existence of D3 for quite a while, but have ignored it because I was more focused on other JavaScript-based topics including jQuery, Angular, React, Vue, Svelte, and TypeScript.
 It was time for me to stop ignoring D3 and dig in.